Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 In the Geekbench 5 benchmark focused on processor performance, it has achieved 1,246/3,919 points in the single/multi-core tests, which are again very high results.

-In the PCMark 3.0 general performance test that measures performance when performing everyday tasks, it has obtained a score of 12,987 points, a high value, but one that does not quite surpass certain smartphones with supposedly less powerful chips.
+In the PCMark 3.0 general performance test that measures performance when performing everyday tasks, it has obtained a score of 12,987 points , a high value, but which does not quite surpass certain smartphones with supposedly less powerful chips.

-To check the graphics performance on a day-to-day basis, I have tried several demanding 3D games — Real Racing 3, Asphalt 9 and Call of Duty Mobile.
+To check the graphics performance on a day-to-day basis, I’ve tried several demanding 3D games — Real Racing 3, Asphalt 9 and Call of Duty Mobile .

 Games get a stable rate around 59 FPS in Asphalt 9, 60 FPS in Call of Duty and 121 FPS in Real Racing 3.
 These are good values, which show how powerful this smartphone is.